Basic Principles of Bioengineering

 strengthening itself as needed.
 Dispersed within the bone matrix are living cells.
 These cells are trapped

-inside the bone, sitting inside tiny cavities, called lacunae, but they are connected to one another via narrow
+lacunae, but they are connected to one another via narrow

-canals, called canaliculi (the lacunae and canaliculi are not shown in the diagrams above).
+canaliculi (the lacunae and canaliculi are not shown in the diagrams above).
 The cells

 communicate with one another by sending electrical signals to one another via long narrow extensions (like